stolksdorf/pico-flux/docs.md

 In this example:

 - Both `getTotalScore()` and `getHighestScoringPlayer()` both use another `getter`.
 Since getters are memoized, we should get a performance bump by re-using them internally.
-- In `removePlayer` we return `false` if the id provided does not match any payer, as we do not want to emit `update` events when we didn't actually change anything.
+- In `removePlayer` we return `false` if the id provided does not match any player, as we do not want to emit `update` events when we didn't actually change anything.
 -